piotr-szuberski/contrail-windows-docs/doc/For developers/Technical documentation/Root_HNS_network.md

 Those virtual switches are not created unless there is at least one HNS network using corresponding Mode: "transparent" or "nat".
 If the last network of corresponding Mode is removed, the vswitch is also removed.
 Creation/deletion of vswitch takes a couple seconds and disrupts network connectivity.

 This dynamism of creating/deleting vswitches poses a problem, because we want vRouter Forwarding Extension to be persistent, no matter if there are many or no virtual networks.
-That's why, when Docker Driver initializes, it creates a "dummy" Root HNS Network, which makes HNS create an external vswitch "Layered Ethernet*".
+That's why, when CNM plugin initializes, it creates a "dummy" Root HNS Network, which makes HNS create an external vswitch "Layered?Ethernet*".
 Forwarding Extension is then enabled for that vswitch.